Bloom-host/BloomDocs/docs/using_the_panel/users.md

 ---

 ### Adding subusers
+**If the subuser doesn't yet have an account, it'll be automatically created when they are first invited to a server.**

 1. First, head over to the [Duck Panel](https://mc.bloom.host/) and go to the Users tab found on the left sidebar.
 Here you can manage all your subusers.
 Now, click `Create New` button to begin setting up a subuser.